mgaIIi/DF_UNIGE/Obsidian_reports/Network Forensics Report - Milo Galli.md

 claudio.volume@client:/$ mysql -u joomla --password=secret4joomla -h 10.0.100.100 joomladb -e "Update pnv1x_users SET password = 'd2064d358136996bd22421584a7cb33e:trd7TvKHx6dMeoMmBVxYmg0vuXEA4199' WHERE name='admin';"
 ```

 ### Modifying the index page
 #### 2024-05-12 10:28:52 UTC

-Using the newly forged admin credentials the attacker logged into the System Dashboard and  accessed the template page  for the *"Joomla Cassiopea Page"*.

 After that he forged a new template where the value of a parameter called *random*, that could be pretty much anything, can be sent in a GET request to the index.php page.
 If the value of the random parameter is some valid command once decoded from base64 is then executed on the server using the *system* command.